opis/string/README.md

 ##### trim($character_mask = " \t\n\r\0\x0B")

-Trim all characters specified in character mask from both sides
+Trim from both sides of the string, the characters specified in the character mask

 ```php
 use Opis\String\UTF8String as wstring;